 Ex-Formula 1 driver Al Pease passes away 6 May, 2014 Al Pease during the 1967 Canadian GP Victor “Al” Pease, a motor racing driver from Canada, has passed away.
 Born in Darlington, England, Paese participated in three Formula 1 World Championship Grands Prix, making his debut at the 1967 Canadian Grand Prix.
 He holds the unfortunate distinction of being the only competitor ever to be disqualified from a Formula 1 World Championship race – the 1969 Canadian Grand Prix – for being too slow.
 Pease was black-flagged after a series of on-track incidents, the last involving Matra driver Jackie Stewart, in which Matra owner Ken Tyrrell protested to the officials.
 Despite the brief duration of his Formula 1 career, Pease was highly successful in domestic Canadian motor sport competitions, and was inducted as a member of the Canadian Motorsport Hall of Fame in 1998.
 He died on 4 May 2014 at his home in Tennessee.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.